azamsharp/azamsharp.github.io/_posts/2022-11-06-complete-guide-ios-dev-2023.md

 >> Greenfield projects are the one that lack the constraints imposed by prior work.
 A brownfield project is one that carries constraints related to the current state of the site.

 One thing I noticed about new developers is that they want to see the progress quickly.
 I don't blame them, if I am starting to learn something new then I would like to see the results quickly too.
 SwiftUI declarative syntax, along with Xcode previews allows developers to quickly prototype their apps as compared to UIKit.

+One other benefit of learning SwiftUI is that, you can easily transition to React or Flutter when and if needed.
+I am not saying that you should learn SwiftUI to move to React or Flutter.
+I am pointing to the fact that React, Flutter and SwiftUI are so similar that by learning one framework, you will automatically know the basics of other framework.

+You never know, when you need to use React to create web applications or Flutter to build a cross platform app.

+>> React has been around since 2013 and it is much more mature as compared to SwiftUI.
+This allows us to look at React apps and incorporate patterns from React into our SwiftUI applications.

 ## Junior developer road map